polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ### Bonding DOT on Polkadot.js Apps

-Once you're ready to bond your DOT, follow these steps using the Polkadot.js Apps UI:
+Once you're ready to bond your DOT, head over to the [Polkadot.js Apps](https://polkadot.js.org/apps/){target=\_blank} staking page by clicking the **Network** dropdown at the top of the page and selecting [**Staking**](https://polkadot.js.org/apps/#/staking/actions){target=\_blank}.

-1. **Network** dropdown at the top of the page, select the arrow to expand, and then select [**Staking**](https://polkadot.js.org/apps/#/staking/actions){target=\_blank} section.
-Select **Account Actions**, and then the **+ Stash** button
+To get started with the bond submission, click on the **Accounts** tab, then the **+ Stash** button, and then enter the following information:

-2. **Stash account** - select your stash account (which is the account with the DOT/KSM balance)
+1. **Stash account** - select your stash account (which is the account with the DOT/KSM balance)
-3. **Value bonded** - enter how much DOT from the stash account you want to bond/stake.
+2. **Value bonded** - enter how much DOT from the stash account you want to bond/stake.
 You are not required to bond all of the DOT in that account and you may bond more DOT at a later time.
 Be aware, withdrawing any bonded amount requires waiting for the unbonding period.
 The unbonding period is seven days for Kusama and 28 days for Polkadot
-4. **Payment destination** - add the recipient account for validator rewards.
+3. **Payment destination** - add the recipient account for validator rewards.
 If you'd like to redirect payments to an account that is not the stash account, you can do it by entering the address here.
 Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards

 Once everything is filled in properly, select **Bond** and sign the transaction with your stash account.
 If successful, you should see an `ExtrinsicSuccess` message.